Fill out the idaho music census!

 Amplifying Impact, in collaboration with Music Idaho, is conducting a community engaged state wide music census in Idaho.
 The first of its kind in the state, this project seeks to better understand the economic and cultural impacts of Idaho’s music ecosystem in order to support policy advocates and leaders in future decision making.
+This data is important because it ensures musicians can have real conversations about the impact of their work in the state of Idaho.

 Neptune Moon by Omar Saucedo